flujoo/flujoo.github.io/content/en/my-approach-to-automatic-musical-composition/index.md

 Some comments say the final generated music sounds terrible, which I can only partially agree.

 All music pieces in this blog are generated with [MuseScore](https://musescore.org/en).
 To make the music sound less mechanical or less terrible, you need to carefully adjust dynamics, tempos, pedals, etc. And even so, the music may still sound unsatisfactory.
-The original Beethoven's sonate generated with MuseScore sounds bad even with dynamics and articulations added.
+The original Beethoven's sonata generated with MuseScore sounds bad even with dynamics and articulations added.

 However, [ch0p1n](https://github.com/flujoo/ch0p1n) can only deal with pitch and durational aspects of music for now, but to make music sound good, you need to adjust a lot of variables.
 This is also why I said deep learning is more promising.